monimaj89/Project1/README.md

   * [Contact Page](assets/images/readme-img/contactperf.PNG)
   * [Thank you Page](assets/images/readme-img/thankyouperf.PNG)

+  The performance on the home page on a mobile device is not quite what I wish it was.
+I tried to compress the hero image, which then unfortunately loses quality.
+Considering that my site is an artistic site, I came to the conclusion that the quality of the presented images is more important than the page loading speed, which by the way is not the worst.

 ### Improvements to the Lighthouse score:

 * Converted all images into webp format and compressed sizes to speed up loading times.